Canvinus/JamaicanDigitalCurrency/README.md

 * transfer - transfer from to.
 Only called by another approved contract
 * transferTo - transfer from msg.sender to
 * withdrawLink - withdraws LINK from contract
-* EURtoJMD - exchange rates field
+* EURtoJMD - exchange rates * 10^18 to keep decimals
 * symbol - USD / JMD.
 Symbol of Digital Currency
 * totalSupply - total supply